 Have you been diagnosed with gestational diabetes?
 While that might sound overwhelming at first, it turns out the condition is more common than you may think. / Recent studies indicate that gestational diabetes is on the rise.
 How can you protect yourself and your baby during pregnancy from this condition?
 Gestational diabetes only happens during… Continue reading Pregnancy and Diabetes

 What a pleasure to be Tamlyn's birth doula.
 From the moment I met her quite early in her pregnancy, she embodied a certain positivity and exuded a confidence I rarely saw in a first time pregnant mama.
-She shares her story of trusting the process for her home birth, which I loved being at with… Continue reading Tamlyn’s Birth Story
+She shares her story of trusting the process for her home birth.I’m a new Mamma, my baby boy… Continue reading Tamlyn’s Birth Story